 The closest I ever got to a ticket was down around Monterey as I was heading to a delivery.
-I had miss judged a “dip” at the end of a driveway and was going a bit too fast.
+I had misjudged a “dip” at the end of a driveway and was going a bit too fast.
 Hitting the dip must have cracked one of my headlights.
-It was not quite dark yet but my lights were on.
+It was not quite dark yet, but my lights were on.
 I had not really noticed the problem yet.

 I could not ignore the parking ticket either.

 I really had thought I had plenty of time on my meter.
-Some of these LCD display meters are a bit touchy evidently.
-Although it looked like I had 42 minutes on the meter, it turned out to be closer to around 12 minutes.
-I will never actually know though.
+Some of these LCD display meters are evidently a bit touchy.
+Although it looked like I had 42 minutes on the meter, it turned out to be more like 12.
+I will never actually know, though.
 What I do know is that I took my time in Peet’s that day, never thinking that I would be in any way late getting back to my car.

 When I left to continue my errands, there it was under my wiper to greet me.